Accept in-app payments

 You can collect your customer’s name, email, phone number, and address.

-If you want to attach default billing details to the PaymentMethod object even when those fields aren’t collected in the UI, set billingDetailsCollectionConfiguration.
+If you want to attach default billing details to the PaymentMethod object even when those fields aren’t collected in the UI, set billingDetailsCollectionConfiguration. to true.

 import com.stripe.android.paymentsheet.PaymentSheet.BillingDetailsCollectionConfiguration val billingDetails = PaymentSheet.BillingDetails( email = "foo@bar.com" ) val billingDetailsCollectionConfiguration = BillingDetailsCollectionConfiguration( attachDefaultsToPaymentMethod = true, name = BillingDetailsCollectionConfiguration.CollectionMode.Always, email = BillingDetailsCollectionConfiguration.CollectionMode.Never, address = BillingDetailsCollectionConfiguration.AddressCollectionMode.Full, ) val configuration = EmbeddedPaymentElement.Configuration.Builder(merchantDisplayName = "Merchant, Inc.") .defaultBillingDetails(billingDetails) .billingDetailsCollectionConfiguration(billingDetailsCollectionConfiguration) .build()